CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial04.md

 Now, using your phone, download the EpiCollect 5 Mobile App.
 You can check Android and iOS compatability [here](https://docs.epicollect.net/mobile-application/mobile-application).

 Log in to your account using the same email you used on the desktop application.
 Then, you should be redirected to your Projects, and your form should appear.
-Click on your project, and now you can start collecting data using the `Add Entry` button.
+Click on your project, and now you can start collecting data using **Add Entry**.

 For each entry, which corresponds to a seperate observation on the ground, in our case, an individual mural, you will have to fill in all the fields you built with your form.
-Specifically for the `Location` entry, after clicking `Update Location`, make sure that the accuracy does not exceed about 200.
-If your accuracy is something like 1500, click `Update Location` again to capture a more accurate reading.
+Specifically for the **Location** entry, after clicking **Update Location**, make sure that the accuracy does not exceed about 200.
+If your accuracy is something like 1500, click **Update Location** again to capture a more accurate reading.

-Once you are done with your fieldwork, collecting all your entries, to click `Upload Now` and go through uploading all data types untill you get the message `All entries successfully uploaded`.
+Once you are done with your fieldwork, collecting all your entries, to click **Upload Now** and go through uploading all data types untill you get the message **All entries successfully uploaded**.

 ![Epicollect 5 mobile application](/methods-in-spatial-research-sp2021/tutorials/assets/EpiCollect4.png)